This page is maintained as conservative homeowner guidance and updated when linked official materials or local workflow notes change.

 Estimate before the local permit call

 North Dakota quote conversations get more real once you know which local public health unit holds the permit file and whether inspection or complaint history is already in view.
 The calculator result already shows the likely tank band, system class, cost range, and state-specific rule context.
-If you already know the project type, you can also skip straight to the short quote form.
+Use the file, permit, or authority path above before you move into quote mode.